cs1302uga/cs1302-ce05/README.md

    into Javadoc using the appropriate syntax.
 Try to preserve the multi-paragraph nature of the existing comment.
 Use the `@code` tag where appropriate.

-1. Run the `javadoc` tool to update your API documentation website on `nike`.
+1. Run the `javadoc` tool to update your API documentation website on Odin.
 You should not need to recreate the symbolic link in `~/public_html`, assuming it still exists.
 This is because the symbolic link is pointing to your `doc` folder.
 When the `doc` folder is updated, the link automatically points to this new content.